CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/faq.md

 <summary>Can I use the mapping file to customize synthesized `datasets` and `cohorts` for any `*2bff` conversion?</summary>

-No. Mapping-based augmentation of synthesized `datasets` and `cohorts` is currently available only for the routes that use a mapping file: `csv2bff`, `redcap2bff`, and `cdisc2bff`.
+No. Mapping-based augmentation of synthesized `datasets` and `cohorts` is currently available only for the routes that use a mapping file: `csv2bff`, `redcap2bff`, and `cdiscodm2bff`.

 For those conversions, `beacon.datasets.defaults` and `beacon.cohorts.defaults` can override metadata such as `id`, `name`, `description`, `version`, `externalUrl`, `cohortType`, or `cohortDataTypes`.

 This does not currently apply to `omop2bff` or `pxf2bff`.
+Dataset-JSON does not read a mapping file, but it can prepopulate synthesized dataset and cohort metadata from `studyOID` and the `TS` study title.

 </details>
 <details>